adopted-ember-addons/ember-electron/README.md

 ```

 ## Ember Inspector
+If you're running a later version of Electron, you will notice that ember-electron installs ember-inspector directly into Electron.
+Simply open up the developer tools and choose the Ember-tab, just like you would in Chrome.

-Whenever you run `ember electron`, the console output will give you a URL where Ember Inspector is live.
+In addition, Whenever you run `ember electron`, the console output will give you a URL where Ember Inspector is live.
 Communication between your app in Electron and the Ember Inspector happens over WebSockets.
 By default, the console output should look like this:

 ```
 --------------------------------------------------------------------